 2006 Equity Incentive Plan-Our 2006 Equity Incentive Plan was adopted by our board of directors in April 2006 and approved by our stockholders in May 2006.
-The 2006 Equity Incentive Plan became effective upon our initial public offering in October 2006.
-The following describes the material provisions of our 2006 Equity Incentive Plan:
+The 2006 Equity Incentive Plan became effective upon our initial public offering in October 2006 and was subsequently amended and restated in November 2008.
+The following describes the material provisions of our 2006 Equity Incentive Plan, as amended:

 Share Reserve.
 We initially reserved 2,000,000 shares of our common stock for issuance under the 2006 Equity Incentive Plan.
 In general, if options or shares awarded under the 2006 Equity Incentive Plan are forfeited or repurchased, those options or shares will again become available for grant or award under the 2006 Equity Incentive Plan.
 In addition, on January 1 of each year, the number of shares reserved under the 2006 Equity Incentive Plan will automatically increase by the lowest of (a) 1,500,000 shares, (b) 4% of the total number of shares of our common stock then outstanding or (c) a lower number determined by our board of directors or its compensation committee.
-As of January 1, 2007, the shares reserved under the 2006 Equity Incentive Plan automatically increased by 869,957 shares, or 4% of the total number of shares of our common stock then outstanding, and as of January 1, 2008 the shares reserved under the 2006 Equity Incentive Plan automatically increased by 987,473 shares, or 4% of the total number of shares of our common stock then outstanding to a total reserve of 3,857,430 shares.
+As of January 1, 2007, 2008 and 2009, shares reserved under the 2006 Equity Incentive Plan automatically increased by 869,957 shares, 987,473 shares and 1,001,637 shares, respectively.
+Each of these increases was equal to 4% of the shares of our common stock outstanding at the time of the increases.
+There are a total of 4,859,067 shares of our common stock reserved under our 2006 Equity Incentive Plan, of which 3,696,645 shares were available for future grant as of March 31, 2009.

 Administration.
-The board of directors or the Compensation Committee of our board of directors administers the 2006 Equity Incentive Plan.
+The board of directors or the compensation committee of our board of directors administers the 2006 Equity Incentive Plan.
 The administrator has the complete discretion to make all decisions relating to our 2006 Equity Incentive Plan.

-Eligibility.
+Eliqibility.
 Employees, non-employee members of our board of directors and consultants are eligible to participate in our 2006 Equity Incentive Plan.